retroelec/T-HMI-C64/README.md

 The code should also be portable to other ESP32-S3 boards (and even other platforms).

 The emulator is also available as a Linux, Mac and Windows application using SDL for graphics, input, and sound.
-On Windows, the emulator consumes a lot of CPU time due to busy-waits, since the available sleep functions are too coarse-grained.
-(The CPU time on Windows can be reduced by commenting out #WINDOWS_BUSYWAIT in Config.h, however this results in a delay in audio output.)

 [![C64 Emulator on development board Lilygo T-HMI](doc/donkey_kong.png)](https://youtu.be/OmPJlIjszpE)